ebourgess/ebourgess.github.io/content/posts/why-other-obsidian-setups-dont-work-for-me.md

 ### I love simplicity

-Applications like Obsidian have a tendency to become overcomplicated due to the ability to be over-customised.
+Applications like Obsidian have a tendency to become overcomplicated due to the ability to be over-customized.
 As this is just an application that I am using for markdown writing, I really don't want to be working on something that would bind me.

 So keeping a simple interface would help me write more easily my points and my thoughts.